Bowen Plantation House

 In 1975, the Goodlettsville American Revolution Bicentennial Commission decided to restore the home.
 The Bowen-Campbell House Association was formed to carry out the project that was funded with federal and state grants along with private donations.
 In 1977, the structure was placed on the National Register of Historic Places.

 Location.
 36° 19.298′ N, 86° 41.35′ W. Marker is in Goodlettsville, Tennessee, in Sumner County.
-Marker is on Caldwell Drive.
+Memorial is on Caldwell Drive.
+The marker is located on the grounds of Moss-Wright Park.
 Touch for map.
-The marker is located on the grounds of Moss-Wright Park.
 Marker is in this post office area: Goodlettsville TN 37072, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Mansker Creek (within shouting distance of this marker); First Long Hunters (about 400 feet away, measured in a direct line); Mansker's Station (about 500 feet away); Mansker’s First Fort (approx. 0.7 miles away); William Bowen House (approx. 0.7 miles away); Davidson County/Sumner County (approx. 1.3 miles away); Goodlettsville Cumberland Presbyterian Church (approx. 1.3 miles away); Casper Mansker (approx. 1.3 miles away).
 Touch for a list and map of all markers in Goodlettsville.

 Credits.
 This page was last revised on March 7, 2019.
-This page originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 489 times since then and 23 times this year.
+It was originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 614 times since then and 26 times this year.
 Last updated on May 5, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
 4, 5. submitted on March 7, 2019, by J. Makali Bruton of Querétaro, Mexico. • Bernard Fisher was the editor who published this page.